All Products

 Document Center

-This topic describes how to resolve a high-CPU-utilization issue on a Windows Elastic Compute Service (ECS) instance.
+You can use tools, such as Task Manager and Resource Monitor, to check CPU utilization in Windows.
+This topic describes how to troubleshoot and resolve the high CPU utilization issue on a Windows Elastic Compute Service (ECS) instance.

 Problem description